AntMan-opensource/AntMan-opensource.github.io/README.md

     python generality.py
     ```

-  - we reproduce these methods and extract the metrics they output to the console.
+  - We reproduce these methods and extract the metrics they output to the console.
 The extracted metrics are then saved in the file  [vd_generality_metrics.json](https://github.com/AntMan-opensource/AntMan-opensource.github.io/tree/main/evaluation/RQ7/vd_generality_metrics.json)

 ### RQ8 0-day Detection Capability